 Warren Bennis called it the capacity to translate vision into reality.

-Being a great leader is not a cakewalk.
-They must have effective leadership qualities that help them achieve higher goals and objectives.
-Be it resistance and persistence of Mahatma Gandhi or vision of Elon Musk.
+Being a good leader is not a cakewalk.
+One must possess effective leadership qualities that help them achieve higher goals and objectives.
+Be it resistance and persistence of Mahatma Gandhi or the vision of Elon Musk.

 Here is the list of 25 essential leadership qualities that help leaders to achieve greater success

-An innovative leader is not a creative genius with thought-provoking ideas but gives others the freedom to come up with their ideas.
+An innovative leader is not a creative genius with thought-provoking ideas but gives others the freedom to develop their ideas.
 You would always find people with great ideas who lack the will, determination, and fear of taking any actions.
 But innovative leaders are not one of them.

 Innovative people are always open to new ideas and discussions.
 They listen to everyone actively and also motivate others to think out of the box.
 This quality gives them an edge over others since they are always hunting for creativity and innovations.
 As the innovative leader, Steve Jobs himself said, 'Innovations distinguish between a leader and a follower.'

-It would not be wrong to call honesty as one of the most essential leadership qualities.
-Honesty is a quality that is expected from the leaders.
-People trust and respect their leaders for their honesty and reliability.
-Moreover, we look upto people who are true to their words and are accountable.
+One of the essential leadership qualities is the possession of honesty.
+Honesty is expected from leaders to garner trust and respect from people for reliability.
+Moreover, we look upto people who are loyal to their words and are accountable.
 Thus, honesty is the most valued trait for any business leader or any leader in general.

 Leadership can be defined in one word 'Honesty'.
 You must be honest with the players and honest with yourself. ~Earl Weaver